Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 PDF Epilepsy (Amrita Institute, Kochi)

-Expert in epilepsy diagnosis and management across all ages, including children and adolescents.
-Specializes in childhood seizure disorders, EEG interpretation, and family counseling.
-Committed to child-friendly care approaches.
+Specializes in epilepsy diagnosis and management across all ages, including children and adolescents.
+Focuses on childhood seizure disorders, EEG interpretation, and family counselling.

 View Profile